Parliamentary.ai

 Government Spending

-The bill is not expected to have a significant impact on government spending as it simply removes a legal restriction, not creating any new programs or funding obligations.
+This bill is not expected to have a significant impact on UK government spending, as it primarily involves amending existing legislation and does not create new funding obligations or programs.

 Groups Affected